backdrop-contrib/better_formats/README.txt

 -------------------------------------------------------------------

 Extended usage and notes:

+* To adjust how the format selection is shown to the user, edit the permissions at /admin/user/permissions.

+* To control whether or not the format help tips and help link are shown, edit the permissions at /admin/user/permissions.

 * The default format will only be set on NEW nodes and comments.
 The format selected when the form is submitted is used for future editing purposes.